elfido/home-control/README.md

 A combo of NodeJS + Express + Swig; jQuery + Bootstrap + CanJS + Underscore

 ##Dependencies
-Grunt
-Bower
+Grunt (install it globally with "sudo npm install -g grunt-cli") Bower (install it globally with "sudo npm install -g bower")

 ##Init
+Only the first time:
-npm install
+* npm install
+* bower install
-grunt
+* grunt

+Then to execute:
+node index

 # home-control